Why study here?

 Underpinned by highly-regarded traditions of performance, composition and academic research, Music at The University of Manchester combines specialist education in practical music-making with an academic programme led by world-leading researchers.

-- Ranked in the top four university Music departments in the UK (Complete University Guide 2018)
+- Ranked in the top two university Music departments in the UK (Complete University Guide 2019)

 - Over 100 concerts and events take place each year, including performances by our resident string quartet, the Quatuor Danel, our contemporary ensemble-in-residence, Psappha, and MUMS, the largest student-run music society in the UK.

 - Teaching takes place in our state-of-the-art £8.2 million facilities in the Martin Harris Centre for Music and Drama, and our adjacent award-winning electroacoustic composition studios, which host the NOVARS Research Centre.